-Joe Boultby-Ward is the ESF Marketing Manager for the High Level Skills programme within Research, Development and Knowledge Exchange (RDKE).
+Joe Boultby-Ward is the ESF Marketing Manager for the High Level Skills programme within the Knowledge Exchange (KE) team.

 The High Level Skills programme focuses on helping SMEs working in priority sectors to tackle their skills shortages and address skills gaps by making sure D2N2 is home to a talented workforce with the high-level 21st-century skills that they need to grow.

 Joe is responsible for the development, management and implementation of innovative and comprehensive marketing strategies to raise engagement of ESF-funded projects that provide support to SMEs and their employees in the D2N2 area.

 With a focus on targeting audiences across priority sectors and geographical areas, Joe manages the NTU ESF marketing team to deliver these strategies in support of business development work undertaken by Nottingham Business School, and the university's Employability and Apprenticeship teams.

 Joe's core responsibilities include:

 - creating programme-level marketing and communications strategies and campaigns to be delivered by the ESF marketing team

 - delivering NTU-specific activity and advising partner organisations on their delivery of marketing and communications activity